 Dentures can become loose over time or suffer from an imperfect fit.
 If you’re experiencing this problem, miniature dental implants can help to stabilize uncomfortable dentures and improve their longevity.
 The mini dental implant procedure typically requires less downtime than full dental implantation, and you usually can have the treatment completed in one day.

 A serious injury or accident can lead to several broken, damaged, or missing teeth that require more than a single procedure to repair.
 A full mouth reconstruction is a highly detailed customized treatment plan that can address multiple concerns and may include implants, crowns, fillings, veneers, and/or bridges.
-Our cosmetic dentist Dr. Narang and his skilled team will develop a precise dental plan that offers the best cosmetic and functional outcome possible.
+Dr. Narang and his skilled team in Mississauga will develop a precise dental plan that offers the best cosmetic and functional outcome possible.
 With over 25 years experience, Dr. Narang has considerable skill with optimizing the aesthetic and functional results of a full mouth reconstruction.

 Most patients report very little pain, and it’s possible to perform the procedure using local anesthetic.
 For individuals who experience anxiety, we offer sedation dentistry techniques that will allow you to relax more comfortably or even to be asleep during the treatment.
 Your experience is of primary concern, and we want to make this process as easy as possible for you.